YouX subscription

 Measure Usability

-In the previous article we talked about User-Centered Design and how the knowledge of the user and the context in which he interacts with a system is essential to develop successful interfaces.
-We are now going to talk about a set of methodologies that allow us to optimize the answers we give to users' needs in certain contexts of use.
-As mentioned (Rubin, J., Chisnell, D., 2008) “ UCD [User Centered Design] comprises a variety of techniques, methods, and practices, each applied at different points in the product development lifecycle.
+In the previous article we talked about User-Centered Design and how knowledge of the user and the context in which they interact with a system is essential to developing successful interfaces.
+Let's now talk about a set of methodologies that allow us to optimize the responses we give to users' needs in certain contexts of use.
+As mentioned by (Rubin, J., Chisnell, D., 2008) “ UCD [User Centered Design, or User-Centered Design] comprises a variety of techniques, methods, and practices, each applied at different points in the product development lifecycle.
 Reviewing the major methods will help to provide some context for usability testing, which itself is one of these techniques.
-Please note that the order in which the techniques are described is more or less the order in which they would be during a product's development lifecycle .”
+Please note that the order in which the techniques are described is more or less the order in which they would be employed during a product's development lifecycle .”

 These techniques are: